Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 			for a final version
 		- Set status to Hidden
 		- Paste in change log from ChangeLog.txt
-		- Set "Keep pre-formatted text" check box
+		- Set "Preserve my pre-formatted text" check box
 		- [Submit/Refresh]
 	- Attach file
 		- Your uploaded installer should be listed under Step 2, check